Recession Risk Intensifies as Crude Crashes & Coronavirus Festers

 US TREASURY YIELD CURVE HEADED BACK TOWARD INVERSION TERRITORY ON TEN-YEAR LESS THREE-MONTH SPREAD

-The 3m10s US Treasury yield curve spread now stands at a positive 50-bps after another FOMC liquidity bazooka, but this popular recession gauge appears to be headed back toward inversion territory as investors race into long-dated Treasuries.
+The 3m10s US Treasury yield curve spread now stands at a positive 18-bps, but this popular recession gauge appears to be headed back toward inversion territory.
 This might follow rising default risk on high-yield US corporate debt, which presents contagion risk to the broader financial system and economy.

 CRUDE OIL PRICE CRASH ADDS TO STRAIN ON CREDIT MARKETS & RAISES DEFAULT RISKFOR HIGH-YIELD CORPORATE DEBT

 Likewise, countries heavily dependent on oil exports like Canada or Mexico have seen their currencies plummet relative to safe-haven currencies like the US Dollar and Japanese Yen.
-At the same time, the broader US Dollar Index (Ticker symbol: DXY), which is heavily weighted to EUR/USD performance, cratered to an 18-month low, but the Greenback has since recovered almost all of its recent downside.
+At the same time, the broader US Dollar Index (Ticker symbol: DXY), which is heavily weighted to EUR/USD performance, has cratered to an 18-month low as the Euro gains ground against the Greenback.